MicrosoftDocs/azure-devops-docs/docs/report/analytics/analytics-query-parts.md

 ---
-title: Analytics query parts
+title: Query the Analytics service
 titleSuffix: Azure DevOps
-description: Learn about the query parts of an Analytics query. ms.custom: "analytics" ms.technology: devops-analytics ms.author: kaelli
+description: Learn how to query the Analytics service to return metadata or filter data for an EntityType.
+ms.custom: "analytics"
+ms.technology: devops-analytics
+ms.author: kaelli